Non Sequitur by Wiley Miller for May 30, 2024

 36. Pupil

-Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member about 1 month ago
+Ka`ōnōhi`ula`okahōkūmiomio`ehiku Premium Member 7 months ago

 Smartphones are the dumbest idea yet.